MrL314/smknov91/README.txt

 ---------

 2 Players on the track to do battle, there is no scoring but you can make the other player spin when you hit them.
-If you select MAN-MAN and any normal race track (not BATTLE-1) it will result in a Vs Mode race If you select MAN-MON it will result in a Vs Race with a CPU opponent and the MON effect selected If you select MAN-MAN, BATTLE-1 and BATTLE (mode) 0 there will be Coins/ Balls on the track to avoid If you select MAN-MAN, BATTLE-1 and BATTLE (mode) 1 there you can press the L Button to fire projectiles Use ED2 to place item boxes and save to SRAM to make it a bit more interesting.
+If you select MAN-MAN and any normal race track (not BATTLE-1) it will result in a VS-like race, but without the Checkpoint Zones.
+If you select MAN-MON it will result in a VS-like race with a CPU opponent and the MON effect selected If you select MAN-MAN, BATTLE-1 and BATTLE (mode) 0 there will be Coins/ Balls on the track to avoid If you select MAN-MAN, BATTLE-1 and BATTLE (mode) 1 there you can press the L Button to fire projectiles Use ED2 to place item boxes and save to SRAM to make it a bit more interesting.
 Use ED3 to Enable Machine gun mode